TRS-80: Development

 In the mid-1970s, Tandy Corporation's Radio Shack division was a successful American chain of more than 3,000 electronics stores.
-Among the Tandy employees who purchased a MITS Altair kit computer was buyer Don French, who began designing his own computer and showed it to vice president of manufacturing John V. Roach, Tandy's former electronic data processing manager.
+Among the Tandy employees who purchased a MITS Altair kit computer was buyer Don French, who began designing his own computer and showed it to the vice president of manufacturing John V. Roach, Tandy's former electronic data processing manager.
 Although the design did not impress Roach, the idea of selling a microcomputer did.
 When the two men visited National Semiconductor in California in mid-1976, Homebrew Computer Club member Steve Leininger's expertise on the SC/MP microprocessor impressed them.
 National executives refused to provide Leininger's contact information when French and Roach wanted to hire him as a consultant, but they found Leininger working part-time at Byte Shop.
 Leininger was unhappy at National, his wife wanted a better job, and Texas did not have a state income tax.
 Hired for his technical and retail experience, Leininger began working with French in June 1976.
 The company envisioned a kit, but Leininger persuaded the others that because "too many people can't solder", a preassembled computer would be better.

 Tandy had 11 million customers that might buy a microcomputer, but it would be much more expensive than the US$30 median price of a Radio Shack product, and a great risk for the very conservative company.
 Executives feared losing money as Sears did with Cartrivision, and many opposed the project; one executive told French, "Don't waste my time—we can't sell computers."
 As the popularity of CB radio—at one point comprising more than 20% of Radio Shack's sales—declined, however, the company sought new products.
 In December 1976 French and Leininger received official approval for the project but were told to emphasize cost savings; for example, leaving out lowercase characters saved US$1.50 in components and reduced the retail price by US$5.
 The original US$199 retail price required manufacturing cost of US$80; the first design had a membrane keyboard and no video monitor.
-Leininger persuaded Roach and French to include a better keyboard; it, a monitor, datacassette storage, and other features required a higher retail price to provide Tandy's typical profit margin.
+Leininger persuaded Roach and French to include a better keyboard, a monitor, datacassette storage, and other features requiring a higher retail price to provide Tandy's typical profit margin.
 In February 1977 they showed their prototype, running a simple tax-accounting program, to Charles Tandy, head of Tandy Corporation.
 The program quickly crashed as the computer's implementation of Tiny BASIC could not handle the US$150,000 figure that Tandy typed in as his salary, and the two men added support for floating-point math to its Level I BASIC to prevent a recurrence.
 The project was formally approved on 2 February 1977; Tandy revealed that he had already leaked the computer's existence to the press.
 When first inspecting the prototype, he remarked that even if it did not sell, the project could be worthy if only for the publicity it might generate.